Effective Email Marketing Dos & Don’ts

-“Few things are more personal than helping someone find a place to live, or even providing that place to live,” Pete Zimek, president and founder of iLS network, explains.
+“Few things are more personal than helping someone find a place to live, or even providing that place to live,” Pete Zimek, President of iLS Network, says.
 So why shouldn’t your communications follow suit?

 And the more recipients delete or don’t open your email, the more your spam score goes up, which makes your emails more susceptible to ending up in a junk-mail folder than an inbox.

-• Don’t address the prospect using his or her first and last names together.
-Nothing says impersonal template more than using someone’s first and last name together.
-“You would never say ‘Pete Zimek, comma,’” Zimek observes.
-“It's very awkward.”
-Pick something more natural — either the prospect’s first name or, if you prefer something more formal, Mr./Ms. with his or her last name — to create a more personal introduction.
+- Don’t address the prospect using his or her first and last names together.
+Nothing says impersonal template more than that.
+Pick something more natural—either the prospect’s first name or, if you prefer something more formal, Mr./Ms. with his or her last name.

-• Don’t get caught up in the sales message.
-If prospects contact you looking for a one-bedroom apartments, don’t reply to them with every deal under the sun.
-“Before you know it, it’s a 10-paragraph email that no one in their right mind would ever read,” Zimek cautions.
+- Don’t get caught up in the sales message.
+If prospects contact you looking for a one-bedroom apartment, don’t reply to them with every deal under the sun.
+“Before you know it, it’s a 10-paragraph email that no one would ever read,” Zimek says.
 “I call that ‘word vomit.’
-You're just talking for no reason.
+You’re just talking for no reason.
 If a prospect asks you a question, be intentional about your response.”

-• Don’t forget to offer a tour.
-Leasing teams are very good at on-site tours, Zimek says, so provide every opportunity to interact face to face with prospects by setting up a tour of the apartment community.
-Provide suggested dates in your emails to help encourage engagement.
+- Remember to offer a tour.
+Leasing teams are very good at onsite tours, Zimek says, so provide every opportunity to interact face to face with prospects by setting up a tour of the apartment community.
+Provide suggested dates in your emails.

-• Do respond promptly.
+- Do respond promptly.
 Most sales teams note that responses should be crafted and sent within minutes of receiving an inquiry, but the reality is that teams often take days or even weeks to contact prospects.
-Even if there are valid reasons for the delays, Zimek notes, make efforts to improve timeliness.
+Even if there are valid reasons for the delays, Zimek says, make efforts to improve timeliness.
+Continuing Conversations